We’ve all heard the saying ‘you are what you eat’. But what if you are where you live as well? How healthy is your home?

 Speaking of chemicals, one of the biggest culprits are cleaning products.
 We think we are making our home environments cleaner and healthier, but all those sprays and polishes could actually be harming our health.
 Some elements in these cleaning products are toxic and could well be carcinogenic.

-Instead, purchase some empty spray bottles and a few essential supplies such as white vinegar, baking soda and lemon juice along with plain soap.
+Instead, purchase some empty spray bottles a few essential supplies such as white vinegar, baking soda, and lemon juice along with plain soap.
 You can clean almost anything with these, from deodorizing carpets and upholstery to removing stain and de-greasing your oven.